 - Eligible participants are permitted to have one outstanding loan at a time but there is no limit on the number of loans a participant may initiate.
 A participant who has account balances in both the USC Retirement Savings Program and the Keck Medicine of USC 401(k) Plan may take a loan from each, providing otherwise eligible.

-- Participants who had two outstanding loans on January 1, 2013, are grandfathered under the previous rules for the duration of the payment period for the two loans.
+- Participants who had two outstanding loans on Jan.
+1, 2013, are grandfathered under the previous rules for the duration of the payment period for the two loans.
 However, a participant with two grandfathered loans is not eligible to apply for another loan until all loans are paid off.

-- There is a seven day waiting period between the crediting of the final payment of one loan and the approval of the next loan.
+- There is a seven-day waiting period between the crediting of the final payment of one loan and the approval of the next loan.

 Know the facts before you borrow